Explainer: The Lautenberg Program for Refugees Fleeing Religious Persecution

 What is the history of the Lautenberg Program?

 The Lautenberg Program was first authorized as an amendment to the 1989 Foreign Operations Appropriations Bill.
 It was enacted as a mechanism to bring Jewish refugees from the former Soviet Union to safety in the United States.
 Since then, the program has grown significantly.
-To respond to the substantial need for resettlement pathways for Iranian religious minorities historically vulnerable to persecution by the Iranian government since the establishment of the Islamic Republic in 1979, Congress passed the 2004 Specter Amendment.
+In 2004, Congress passed the Specter Amendment to respond to the substantial need for resettlement pathways for Iranian religious minorities historically vulnerable to persecution by the Iranian government since the establishment of the Islamic Republic in 1979.
 This amendment extended Lautenberg protections to all Iranian religious minorities.
 The U.S. Secretary of State continues to designate Iran as a “Country of Particular Concern” for its “particularly severe violations of religious freedom.”
-Ongoing repression and violence against religious minorities has prompted Members of Congress to renew the program every year.
+Ongoing repression and violence against religious minorities has prompted Members of Congress to renew the program every year

 The Lautenberg Program requires reauthorization by Congress upon each new fiscal year.
 If Congress neglects to renew the program, it automatically pauses and local resettlement agencies are unable to accept new applications.
-Congress has reauthorized the program every year since its enactment.
 In 2023, the House State and Foreign Operations Committee failed to include Lautenberg in its appropriations bill, causing a delay in its passing.
 However, Members of Congress ultimately resolved the issue and the Lautenberg Program was reauthorized for Fiscal Year 2024.
 Congress reauthorized the program for Fiscal Year 2026, meaning the program’s failure to function illegally contradicts the will of Congress.
-Church World Service and others are currently challenging the administration’s failure to abide by Congress’s mandate to operate the Lautenberg program.
+Church World Service and others are currently challenging the administration’s failure to abide by Congress’s mandate to operate the Lautenberg Program.

 To protect refugees fleeing religious persecution, Congress must: